Seritage Growth Properties (SRG)

 Matthew E. Fernand, Chief Legal Officer

-Matthew E. Fernand serves as Chief Legal Officer of Seritage Growth Properties.
-He previously served as the Company's Executive Vice President and General Counsel.
-Prior to joining Seritage, Mr. Fernand was a partner in Sidley Austin LLP's Real Estate Group from 2005 to 2015, where he focused on the financing, development, acquisition and disposition, and leasing of commercial properties, and the formation of real estate joint ventures and partnerships.
+Mr. Fernand serves as Chief Legal Officer of Seritage Growth Properties.
+He previously held the role of Executive Vice President and General Counsel for the Company.
+Before joining Seritage, Mr. Fernand was a partner in Sidley Austin LLP's Real Estate Group from 2005 to 2015, where his practice focused on the financing, development, acquisition, disposition, and leasing of commercial properties, as well as the formation of real estate joint ventures and partnerships.

 Eric Dinenberg, Chief Operating Officer

 Eric Dinenberg is the Chief Operating Officer at Seritage Growth Properties.
-He previously served as the Company's Senior Vice President of Mixed Use and Premier Properties since 2019.
-Prior to joining Seritage, Eric served as Executive Vice President of Development and Operations at Brookfield Properties, overseeing all aspects of development and construction, new investments, and day-to-day operations.
-Preceding Brookfield, he led Development and Operations efforts at Vornado Realty Trust.
+He joined the Company in 2019 as Senior Vice President of Mixed Use and Premier Properties.
+Prior to Seritage, he served as Executive Vice President of Development and Operations at Brookfield Properties.
+Before his tenure at Brookfield, Mr. Dinenberg led Development and Operations efforts at Vornado Realty Trust.

 Nino Cammalleri, Senior Vice President and Real Estate Counsel